hayj/DataTools/README.md

 	from datatools.jsonutils import *
 	ndj = NDJson("mydata", "/home/foo", compresslevel=5)
-	for obj in ndj.readlines(): # Read line by line huge files to as a stream print(obj)
+	for obj in ndj.readlines(): # Read line by line huge files as a stream print(obj)
 	for i in range(10):
 		ndj.append({"id": i}) # Append new objects (can be an iterable object or a dict)